pmcharrison/psynet-mirror/docs/architecture/docker.rst

 Docker
 ======

-It is now possible to develop PsyNet experiments entirely within Docker.
+PsyNet uses Docker as a platform for developing and deploying experiments.
 Docker is a virtualization platform that runs software in 'containers' that behave like self-contained operating systems.
-This enables us to run the same PsyNet code on different operating systems (Windows, MacOS, Linux) without worrying about differences between these environments.
-For more information see https://www.docker.com/.

-We are starting to encourage people to use Docker as the primary approach for developing and deploying PsyNet experiments.
-It has several key advantages:
+Docker brings several key advantages:

 - **Simplifying installation.** Previously it would take many steps to install PsyNet on a local computer, as one had to install many supporting services such as Redis and Postgres.
 Now all of this is wrapped in Docker,